isoraqathedh/isoraqathedh.github.com/uzje/shields.md

 ![A shield for the C2010, if it were ever shown.](img/C-road.png)

-C roads are named "unclassified" roads because originally it was planned that these roads don't have numbers at all, and so they are called "unclassified".
+C roads are named "unclassified" roads because originally it was planned that these roads don't have numbers at all.
 But later on, it was decided that every road needs a national number, so any road that doesn't have one already are then assigned a 4-digit C road, which also follow the zoning that A roads follow.

+Unclassified roads are even diverse in quality than B roads, because they can also use the dreaded S1 standard: a single track road with one lane serving both directions.
+There is a provision in the traffic laws that you may drive on the right if the edge of the road is an insufficiently protected drop down a cliff, but that kind of road will never be granted an official number, hence they are "unclassified".

 This number is still not put on road signs or street markers.
 However, the public can still see the numbers –